salesforce/apex-mockery/README.md

 Object result = myTypeStub.myMethod(); // throws
 ```

-If global throw is setup before global return then `returns` will apply
+If global returns is setup after global throw then `returns` will apply

 ```java
 myMethodSpy.throwsException(new MyException());